Universal Screener Best Practices

 Site Administrators and Teachers

 2. Identify students for Tier 2 and Tier 3 interventions based on the results.
-Students one grade level below are typically tier two and two grade levels or more below are tier three.
+Students one grade level below are typically identified to receive tier two supports and students performing two or more grade levels below are typically identified to receive tier three supports.
 See Screener targets.

-4. While learning paths are great for all students, it’s imperative that the students identified for tiers two and three work in Classworks Individualized Learning and participate in Progress Monitoring.
+4. While learning paths are great for all students, it’s imperative that the students identified to receive tiers two and three supports work in Classworks Individualized Learning and participate in Progress Monitoring.

 5. At the end of the year, review the growth made throughout the year.